 This course introduces the student to the fundamental principles and practices of management.
 After a brief historical review, the concepts of organizational culture, globalization, and social responsibility are examined.
-The basic functions of management -- planning, organizing, leading and controlling -- are studied in depth.
-Junior standing or higher is required.
-(Haab)
+The basic functions of management-planning, organizing, leading and controlling are studied in depth.
+(Haab) Prerequisites: ENG101 & Junior standing